 The newly established global estimate reveals a clearer and more alarming picture of the state of hygiene in health care facilities.
-Though 68% of health care facilities had hygiene facilities at points of care, and 65% had handwashing facilities with water and soap at toilets, only 51% had both and therefore met the criteria for basic hygiene services.
-Furthermore, 1 in 11 (9%) of health care facilities globally have neither.
+Though 68 per cent of health care facilities had hygiene facilities at points of care, and 65 per cent had handwashing facilities with water and soap at toilets, only 51 per cent had both and therefore met the criteria for basic hygiene services.
+Furthermore, 1 in 11 (9 per cent) of health care facilities globally have neither.

 “If health care providers don’t have access to a hygiene service, patients don’t have a health care facility,” said Kelly Ann Naylor, UNICEF Director of WASH and Climate, Environment, Energy, and Disaster Risk Reduction (CEED).
 “Hospitals and clinics without safe water and basic hygiene and sanitation services are a potential death trap for pregnant mothers, newborns, and children.
 Every year, around 670 000 newborns lose their lives to sepsis.
 This is a travesty – even more so as their deaths are preventable.”